CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Target group oriented mediation of security topics **

-An important factor for success in achieving an appropriate level of safety are responsible and competent employees who work together in a coordinated manner.
+An important factor for success in achieving an adequate level of safety are responsible and competent employees who work together in a coordinated manner.
 In doing so, management, IT users, administrators and security experts bring very individual professional qualifications and perform various tasks.
 While company or government leadership has overall responsibility, sets goals, and defines framework conditions, administrators need to be technically highly skilled and have detailed knowledge to operate and securely configure IT systems.

 Security officers are in a position to create a holistic security concept with the IT Grundschutz catalogs.
 This will often include many pages if it covers all areas of information security.
 An additional target group-oriented preparation and mediation of the contents of the security concept is an important task of the security management.
 The goal is for all employees to know and respect the safety aspects that affect them and their work area.